mosche/finatra-composition-proxy/README.markdown

 Queries are translated into an optimized [*execution plan*](#the-execution-plan) in order to enhance performance as much as possible.
 Optimizations taken into account are:

 - rearrangement of *relations* in order to maximize parallelism

-  Example: Even though *comments* is a relation of *reviews*, both can be fetched in parallel as they are using the same *Id extractor*.
+  **Example**: Even though *comments* is defined as a relation of *reviews*, both can be fetched in parallel as they are using the same *Id extractor*.

-- bulk requests even accross multiple composition levels
+- bulk requests accross multiple composition levels

-  Example: Assuming there is a relation *creator* of *comments*, both the *reviewers* of *reviews* as well as the *creators* of *comments* can be fetched using one bulk request.
+  **Example**: Assuming there is a relation *creator* of *comments*, both the *reviewers* of *reviews* as well as the *creators* of *comments* can be fetched using one bulk request.

-- a caching layer on request level
+- a caching layer on the request level

-  Example: In some cases execution will require fetching data immediately to resolve further nested relations.
+  **Example**: In some cases execution will require fetching data immediately to resolve further nested relations.
 To address such cases data is cached to avoid fetching the same data once again.

 ### The properties DSL